The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Conclusion

-• a higher project success rate
+• One higher project success rates

-• a better use of resources
+• one best use of resources

-• a clearer decision-making
+• one Clearer decision-making

-• a increased stakeholder confidence
+• one increased stakeholder confidence